APPLICATION AND TRAINING

 Direct Service Track

-For those interested in working with clients, this is an additional 20 hour training for anyone interested in providing support to survivors and their families through one on one interaction or through AFSSA’s 24- hour Helpline.
-This training delves into areas of crisis intervention, legal advocacy, immigration assistance and peer to peer counseling.
+For those interested in working with clients, this is a required 40 hour training for anyone interested in providing support to survivors and their families through one on one interaction or through AFSSA’s 24- hour Helpline.
+This training delves into areas of crisis intervention via our hotline program, legal advocacy, immigration assistance, and hospital accompaniment for sexual assault survivors.
+This training is conducted by the SAFE Alliance and is held three times a year.
+Please refer to SAFE’s Direct Service Volunteer Guidelines for their orientations and their 40 Hour Core Advocate Training.
+Each program with Direct Services has an in house orientation that must be completed once the 40 hours at the SAFE Alliance has been completed.

 Community Education Track

-For those interested in becoming Community Educators, there is an additional 20 hour track that provides training on becoming an outreach volunteer.
+For those interested in becoming Community Educators, there is a required 40 hour track that provides training on becoming an outreach volunteer.
 This track includes an in-depth public speaking and presentation skills training.
+This training is conducted by the SAFE Alliance and is held three times a year.
+Please refer to SAFE’s Direct Service Volunteer Guidelines for their orientations and their 40 Hour Core Advocate Training.
+There will also be an additional in-house orientation with the Community Education program once the 40 hours has been completed.